 1. Ignite: Business & Nonprofits | Pima County Public Library

 Ignite is a hub for services for businesses and nonprofits.
-The website can connect you to resources including grant and foundation databases, free online grantseeker training, sample proposals, fundraising info, nonprofit management skill-building, and more.
-Ignite also publishes monthly newsletters, one for business news and resources, and one for grant opportunities
+The website can connect you to resources, including grant and foundation databases.
+The free online grant seeker training, sample proposals, and nonprofit management skill-building are worth the trip.
+Ignite also publishes monthly newsletters, one for business news and resources and one for grant opportunities.

 2. Online Courses